erfanium/mongo-aggregate-shorthand/README.md

 # mongo-aggregate-shorthand
-A short-hand tool for creating mongodb aggregates!
-Great for analytics stuff with mongodb
+A short-hand system for creating Mongodb aggregates!
+Great for analytics stuff with Mongodb

 ## Example
 ```sh